 Situation: If syn_encoding Value Explanation Area is important sequential One of the smallest encoding styles.
 Speed is important onehot Usually the fastest style and suited to most FPGA styles.
-Recovery from an invalid state is important ate is style.
-For example: reset.
-For example, wher There are sequential <5 states Default encoding.
-Large output sequential or decoder follows gray the FSM Could be faster than onehot, even though the value must be decoded to determine the state.
+Recovery from an invalid state is important safe, with another style.
+For example: / synthesis syn_encoding = "safe, onehot" / Forces the state machine to reset.
+For example, where an alpha particle hit in a hostile operating environment causes a spontaneous register change, you can use safe to reset the state machine.
+There are <5 states sequential Default encoding.
+Large output decoder follows the FSM sequential or gray Could be faster than onehot, even though the value must be decoded to determine the state.
 For sequential, more than one bit can change at a time; for gray, only one bit changes at a time, but more than one bit can be hot.
 There are a large number of flip- flops onehot Fastest style, because each state variable has one bit set, and only one bit of the state register changes at a time.